 The World to Come

-21 Then I saw a new heaven and a new earth, for the former heaven and the former earth had passed away; and there was1 no longer any sea.
+21 Then I saw a new heaven and a new earth, for the former heaven and the former earth had passed away; and there was no longer any sea.
 2 And then I saw the holy city—New Jerusalem—coming down out of heaven from God, prepared as a bride adorned for her husband.
-3 And I heard a loud voice coming from the throne, saying, “Look, the tabernacle of God is with men, and he will tabernacle with them, and they shall be his people, and God himself will be with them.
-4 He will wipe away every tear from their eyes, and death and mourning and crying and pain shall be no more, for the former things have passed away.”
+3 And I heard a loud voice coming from the throne, saying, “Look, the tabernacle of God is with men, and he will tabernacle with them, and they will be his people, and God himself will be with them; 4 and he will wipe away every tear from their eyes, and death and mourning and crying and pain shall be no more, for the former things have passed away.”

-5 Then the One seated upon the throne said, “Look, I am making all things new!”
-And he said, “Write this down, for these words are trustworthy and true.”
-6 Then he said to me, “All has come to pass!2 I am the Alpha and the Omega, the beginning and the end.
-To the one who is thirsty I will give the gift of drink from3 the fountain of the water of life.
-7 The one who conquers will inherit these things, and I will be God to him, and he a son to me.
-8 But as for the cowardly, the unbelieving, and the loathsome; as for murderers, fornicators, sorcerers, idolaters, and all liars—their portion will be in the lake that burns with fire and sulfur, which is the second death.”
+5 Then the One seated on the throne said, “See, I am making all things new!”
+And he said, “Write!
+For these words are trustworthy and true.”
+6 Then he said to me, “All has come to pass!1 I am the Alpha and the Omega, the beginning and the end.
+To him who thirsts I will grant him to drink from the spring2 of the water of life without cost.
+7 He who overcomes will inherit these things, and I will be God to him, and he a son to me.
+8 But as for the cowardly and unbelieving and loathsome and murderers and fornicators and sorcerers and idolaters and all liars—their portion will be in the lake that burns with fire and sulfur, which is the second death.”

 The City to Come

 9 Then one of the seven angels who had the seven bowls filled with the seven final plagues came up and spoke with me, saying, “Come, I will show you the Bride, the wife of the Lamb.”
-10 So he carried me away in the Spirit to a great and lofty mountain; and he showed me the holy city, Jerusalem, coming down out of heaven from God, 11 having the glory of God.
-Her brilliance was like that of precious gem, like jasper clear as crystal.
-12 She also had a great and lofty wall with twelve gates; stationed at the gates were twelve angels; and written on the gates were the names of the twelve tribes of the sons of Israel.
-13 Three of the gates were on the east, three on the north, three on the south, and three on the west.
+10 So he carried me away in the Spirit to a great and lofty mountain; and he showed me the holy city—Jerusalem—coming down out of heaven from God, 11 having the glory of God.
+Her brilliance was like the brilliance of a precious gem, like a jasper, clear as crystal.
+12 She also had a great and lofty wall with twelve gates; and stationed at the gates were twelve angels, and written on the gates were the names of the twelve tribes of the sons of Israel.
+13 Three of the gates were on the east, and three were on the north, and three were on the south, and three were on the west.
 14 Moreover, the wall of the city had twelve foundations, and written on the foundations were the twelve names of the twelve apostles of the Lamb.

-15 Now the angel who was speaking with me had a golden measuring reed, so that he could measure the city, her gates, and her wall.
+15 Now the angel who was speaking with me had a measure—a golden reed—so that he could measure the city and her gates and her wall.
 16 And the city was laid out as a square, her length being equal to her width.
-So he measured the city with the reed: 12,000 stadia, her length, width, and height all being equal.
-17 He also measured her wall: 144 cubits by man’s measure, which is also that of an angel.
-18 Now the wall was made of jasper, and the city itself of pure gold, pure as glass.
-19 The foundations of the city wall were adorned with every kind of precious stone: the first was adorned with jasper; the second with sapphire; the third with chalcedony; the fourth with emerald; 20 the fifth with sardonyx; the sixth with sardius; the seventh with chrysolite; the eighth with beryl; the ninth with topaz; the tenth with chrysoprase; the eleventh with jacinth; and the twelfth with amethyst.
-21 The twelve gates to the city were twelve pearls: each one of the gates was made from a single pearl.
-And the street of the city was pure gold, clear as glass.
+So he measured the city with the reed: 12,000 stadia (her length and width and height were all equal).
+17 He also measured her wall: 144 cubits by a man’s measure, and by an angel’s as well.3 18 Now the wall was made of jasper, and the city itself of pure gold, as pure as glass.
+19 The foundations of the city wall were adorned with every kind of precious stone: the first with jasper, the second with sapphire, the third with chalcedony, the fourth with emerald, 20 the fifth with sardonyx, the sixth with sardius, the seventh with chrysolite, the eighth with beryl, the ninth with topaz, the tenth with chrysoprase, the eleventh with jacinth, and the twelfth with amethyst.
+21 And the twelve gates of the city were twelve pearls: Each of the gates was made from a single pearl!
+And the street of the city was pure gold, as clear as glass.

-22 But I saw no sanctuary in her, for the Lord God, the mighty Ruler over all, is her sanctuary, and so too is the Lamb.
-23 And the city has no need of the sun or the moon to shine on her, for the glory of God gave her light, and her lamp is now the Lamb.
-24 The nations shall walk by her light, and the kings of the earth shall bring their glory into her.
-25 During the day, her gates will never be shut (and4 in that place there will be no night); 26 and they shall bring the glory and the honor of the nations into her.
-27 Nothing that is unclean will ever enter the city, nor will anyone who practices abomination or lying; they alone shall enter the city whose names5 are written in the Lamb’s scroll of life.
+22 But I saw no sanctuary in her, for the Lord God, the mighty Ruler over all, is her sanctuary, and the Lamb as well.
+23 And the city has no need for the sun or the moon to illumine her, for the glory of God illumined her, and her lamp was the Lamb.
+24 And the nations will walk by her light, and the kings of the earth will bring their glory into her.
+25 And during the day, her gates will never be shut, for in that place night will be no more; 26 and they will bring the glory and the honor of the nations into her.
+27 Nothing unclean will ever enter her, nor will anyone who practices abomination or falsehood4—only those whose names are written5 in the Lamb’s Scroll of Life.

-6 Then the angel said to me, “These words are trustworthy and true;3 and the Lord, the God of the spirits of the prophets, has sent his angel to show his bond-servants the things that must soon take place.”
-7 (“Behold, I am coming swiftly.
-Blessed is he who keeps the words of the prophecy that is contained in this scroll.”)
+6 Then the angel said to me, “These words are trustworthy and true.5 For6 the Lord, the God of the spirits of the prophets, has sent his angel to show his bondservants the things that must shortly come to pass.”

 8 I, John, am the one who heard and saw all these things.
-And when I heard and saw them, I fell to the ground to worship at the feet of the angel who was showing them to me.
+And when I heard and saw, I fell to the ground to worship at the feet of the angel who was showing them to me.
 9 But he said to me, “See that you don’t do that!
-I am only a servant together with you, your brothers the prophets, and those who cling to the words contained in this scroll.
+I am only your fellow servant, and the fellow servant of your brothers the prophets, and of those who keep the words contained in this scroll.
 Worship God!”

 The Time is Near

 10 Then he said to me, “Do not seal up the words of the prophecy contained in this scroll, for the appointed time is near.
-11 He who does wrong, let him go on doing wrong; and he who is vile, let him go on being vile; but he who is righteous, let him keep on practicing righteousness; and he who is holy, let him keep on pursuing holiness.”
+11 He who does wrong, let him still do wrong; and he who is vile, let him still be vile; and he who is righteous, let him still practice righteousness; and he who is holy, let him still be made holy.”

-12 “Behold, I am coming swiftly, and my wages are with me, to recompense each man according to his work.
-13 I am the Alpha and the Omega, the first and the last, the beginning and the end.4 14 Blessed are those who wash their robes, that they may rightfully eat from the tree of life,5 and enter the city through its gates.
-15 Outside are the dogs, the sorcerers, the sexually immoral, the murderers, the idolaters, and everyone who loves and practices falsehood.
-16 I, Jesus, have sent my angel to testify these things to you all for the sake of churches.6 I am the root and offspring of David, the bright morning star.”
+12 “Behold, I am coming swiftly, and my wages are with me, to pay each man according to his work.
+13 I am the Alpha and the Omega, the first and the last, the beginning and the end.
+14 Blessed are those who wash their robes, that they may rightfully come to the tree of life8 and enter the city through her gates.
+15 Outside are the dogs and the sorcerers and the sexually immoral and the murderers and the idolaters and everyone who loves and practices falsehood.9 16 I, Jesus, have sent my angel to testify to you these things concerning10 the churches.
+I am the root and offspring of David, the bright morning star.”

-17 Now the Spirit and the Bride say, “Come.”
-So let the one who hears say, “Come!”
-And let the one who is thirsty come.
-Yes, let the one who so desires take the water of life without cost!
+17 Now the Spirit and the Bride say, “Come!”
+So let him who hears say, “Come!”
+And let him who is thirsty come.
+Let him who so desires take the water of life without cost!

-18 I myself testify to everyone who hears the words of the prophecy contained in this scroll: If anyone adds to them, God will add to him the plagues that are written down in this scroll; 19 and if anyone takes away from the words of the scroll that contains this prophecy, God will take away his share in the tree of life and the holy city that are both written about in this scroll.
+18 I myself testify to everyone who hears the words of the prophecy contained in11 this scroll: If anyone adds to them, God will add to him the plagues that stand written12 in this scroll.
+19 And if anyone takes away from the words of the prophecy contained in this scroll,13 God will take away his portion from the tree of life and14 the holy city which have been described15 in this scroll.

-20 He who testifies to these things says, “Yes, I am coming swiftly!”
+20 He who testifies these things says, “Yes, I am coming swiftly!”